rickbarretto-edu/Eleventh/README.md

 $ docker compose run --rm client
 ```

+## Stress test

+To run stress test, read the [Faint!'s documentation](./faint/Readme.md), this will give you the complete documentation of the CLI and also examples of usage.
+Make sure you're running your server locally for that.
+If you want to, enable OS tune for high concurrency by executing the script `tune.sh`.

 ## Manually testing the system routes

 If you want to know if the system works well with external tools, you may use `curl` for any HTTP endpoint declared.